 Severina Lemachokoti is an outspoken advocate for gender equity and reducing FGM (Female Genital Mutilation).
 She is a sought-after women’s leader who has spoken at the UN, Africa Regional Conference on Women, and speaks and facilitates convenings to bolster the rights of indigenous peoples, human rights activism, and trauma and conflict resolution.

-Sevina’s educational background includes Counseling Psychology and Sociology, with a minor in Women’s Studies and a Masters Degree Liberal Arts.
+Severina’s educational background includes Counseling Psychology and Sociology, with a minor in Women’s Studies and a Masters Degree Liberal Arts.
 She is currently pursuing her Doctorate of Education in Leadership and Administration at Wichita State University.

-Sevina serves on the Board of Samburu Women Trust, Days for Girls Kenya, and is a member of the Indigenous Women Council of Kenya.
+Severina serves on the Board of Samburu Women Trust, Days for Girls Kenya, and is a member of the Indigenous Women Council of Kenya.
 She has been volunteering with Days for Girls since 2016 and is a champion for menstrual equity around the globe.